userdw/RaspberryPi_3_Starter_Kit/README.md

 # [ENGLISH] Raspberry Pi 3 Starter Kit
 This repository has been created as the companion for Raspberry Pi 3 Starter Kit.
 Raspberry Pi 3 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the possibilities offered by this inexpensive mini PC platform.
 For more information about the product please visit links below:
-* [Raspberry Pi 3 Starter Kit](http://digiwarestore.com/en/) - Raspberry Pi 3 Starter Kit's product page.
+* [Raspberry Pi 3 Starter Kit](https://digiwarestore.com/en/search?controller=search&orderby=position&orderway=desc&search_query=raspberry+pi+learning+kit&submit_search=) - Raspberry Pi 3 Starter Kit's product page.
 * [Raspberry Pi](https://www.raspberrypi.org/) - Raspberry Pi's official website.

 ## Initial Configuration
-* The steps below was tested on ```RASPBIAN STRETCH WITH DESKTOP``` and computer/laptop running Windows OS.
+* The steps below was tested on ```RASPBIAN BULLSEYE WITH DESKTOP``` and computer/laptop running Windows OS.
-* Get the latest Raspbian [here](https://www.raspberrypi.org/downloads/raspbian/) then follow the steps mentioned [here](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md) to install Raspbian into the SD card (recommended size is 8 GB or more).
+* Get the latest Raspbian [here](https://www.raspberrypi.com/software/operating-systems/) then follow the steps mentioned [here](https://www.raspberrypi.com/documentation/computers/getting-started.html) to install Raspbian into the SD card (recommended size is 8 GB or more).
 * Accessing Raspberry Pi 3 remotely through SSH is disabled by default.
 To enable it insert the SD card to the computer/laptop.
 Make a file named ```ssh``` and place it into the ```boot``` partition of the SD card without any extension.
 After adding the ```ssh``` file, insert the SD card into Raspberry Pi 3 then boot it up.
 It will take some time for first time boot.
 * If you have access to router, you can now plug Raspberry Pi 3's Ethernet port to the router to get an IP address.
 Check Raspberry Pi 3's IP with IP scanner software, then connect to it using terminal software such as [PuTTY](http://www.putty.org/).
 * If you don't have access to router, connect Raspberry Pi 3 with keyboard, mouse, and display to get direct access to it.
 After the Raspberry Pi 3 has been booted up, press ```Ctrl``` + ```Alt``` + ```t``` simultaneously to open terminal window.